armadillica/flamenco/docs/docs/user_manual/installation.md

 - Enable your project for Flamenco
 - Configure the Blender Cloud Add-on and start rendering

 !!! note
+    On Windows, make sure you use mapped drives, so don't use `\\SERVER` directly.
+Instead, map it to a drive letter and use that.
+Furthermore, use forward slashes, so `S:/some/path`.

 This is meant as a step-by-step quick install guide.
-For more in-depth installation and configuration documents, check out the sources of each component.
+For more in-depth installation and configuration documents, check out the `README.md` files and sources of each component.

 ## Flamenco Manager